 Lower Zambezi Lodges

-The Lower Zambezi National Park is Zambia's newest Park and is still relatively undeveloped, a absolute state of wilderness offering some of the best and most exciting Zambia accommodation.
+The Lower Zambezi National Park is Zambia's newest Park and is still relatively undeveloped, an absolute state of wilderness offering some of the best and most exciting Zambia accommodation.

-The opportunity to get close to the game wandering in and out of the Zambezi channels is one of the main attractions of this Park.
+The opportunity to get close to the game by wandering in and out of the Zambezi channels is one of the main attractions of this Park.
 The Park covers an area of 4092 km², most of the wildlife is found along the valley floor close to the river's edge.